 You know that tight feeling your skin has after using other cleansers?
 That is an indication that the pH is too high and your skin is being dehydrated and stripped of the oils and lipids it needs to function and maintain its health.
 This cleanser’s pH ranges from 5.0 – 6.0.
 This is very important.
 Your cleanser should always be acidic on the pH scale.
 Your skin is already naturally acidic.
 Using alkaline (pH of 8 or higher) products disrupts the barrier’s function.

-• Quillaja saponaria bark extract: Otherwise known as “soapbark,” this is high in saponins and is used as a natural surfactant (lathering agent) in cleansers.
-This allows chemists to forgo harsh sulfates when formulating their products.
+Quillaja saponaria bark extract: Otherwise known as “soapbark,” this is high in saponins and is used as a natural surfactant (lathering agent) in cleansers.
+This allows the chemists that formulate products to forgo sulfates that may be harsh for some skin types.
 This cleanser also contains other surfactants that are derived from coconuts.

-Results: On its own, MHHC is great.
+On its own, MHHC is great.
 My skin feels hydrated yet still thoroughly cleansed.
 However, it appears to not pair well with some other products in my routine – namely, Dermalogica’s Precleanse and Daily Microfoliant.
-When paired with these products, my skin ends up with bright red erythema and occasionally even stings.
+When used in conjunction with these products, my skin ends up with bright red erythema and occasionally even stings.
 When used alone, I don’t experience this issue with MHHC at all.
-All products are not formulated with the intention to be used with other products that are on the market.
-Generally, they are formulated to be used with other products within their own brand.
+All products are not formulated with the intention to be used with products from other brands that are on the market.
+Generally, they are formulated to be used with products within their own brand.
 This could be an individual problem; others may not experience this as everyone has their own skin types, conditions, and concerns.

 In conclusion, this cleanser is not only budget friendly ($16) – it’s also appropriate for most skin types.
 I do not recommend it to anyone with very dry skin or major sensitivity issues, but virtually everyone else can use it.
 I have recommended it, and even gifted it, to friends, family, and clients.
 All have had great results, without any of the aforementioned issues that I have experienced.